martyav/martyav.github.io/_posts/2019-03-08-wikimedia-overview.md

 There were times when I found myself getting very stressed out and noticed that the quality of my work was slipping.
 I had to give myself permission to relax and breath.
 Being able to do so made me realize how bad some of my previous work environments had been at forcing employees to work, even though they were too fatigued to produce quality writing or code.

 My work ethic comes from doing long hours as a content writer, just to make a decent daily rate.
 Some tech companies, despite the higher pay, have a similar culture of low supervision combined with high pressure.
 I think for my next job, I'd like to pick a company that doesn't have that kind of culture.
+Being able to stop and start made this project one of the favorite ones I've worked on.

-In the end, I finished 24 out of 27 articles, got some practice designing 3 web apps, trimmed my collosal 48k tutorial done to just under 15k, and completed a full demo in Flask.
+In the end, I finished 24 out of 27 articles, got some practice designing 3 web apps, trimmed my collosal 48k tutorial down to just under 15k, and completed a full demo in Flask.
 Along the way, I've learned a lot about HTTP, MediaWiki, Powershell, and Python, got some practice in with Adobe XD, and have developed more confidence in myself as a technical writer.

 I'm pleased that I was able to hit all of my goals.
 Working with the Action API was always interesting, and trying to figure out why things weren't working the way I thought they should took me down paths that taught me a lot about the history of the software.
 It also pushed me to think about how software and APIs are designed, and how their design must change over time, while being careful not to break older parts of the codebase.